AgoRapide/AgoRapide/README.md

 The database engine, although still a relational one, is thereby utilized in quite a simple manner.

 # Has AgoRapide been used for real?
-A philosophy similar to AgoRapide has been used with success in projects where:
+A philosophy similar to AgoRapide has been used with success in multiple projects where:

 The entity model is relatively simple (10-20 types of entities).